German S-100 Class Schnellboot (Fast Boat)

-The Kallotte, or Skullcap bridge is a very complicated construction and it had stalled and had me puzzled since I built the complicated and fragile cardboard version many years ago, puzzled about how to make it easy enough for many people to construct, sure I could put together a whole heap of little shapes and hope you could get them all at the required angles and in line but that's not me, I am essentially a manufacturing engineer so making things makeable is what I have always done.
+The Kallotte, or Skullcap bridge is a very complicated construction and it had stalled and had me puzzled since I built the complicated and fragile cardboard version many years ago, puzzled about how to make it easy enough for many people to construct, sure I could put together a whole heap of little shaped pieces and hope you could get them all at the required angles and in line but that's not me, I am essentially a manufacturing engineer so making things makeable is what I have always done.

 This is a ply version of the original Kallotte design that I did some years ago, which I put together to remember how hard it was to make and hopefully give me some inspiration!

-This is a new version, without all the finger joints between the panels which would be relatively impossible to finish off but not having them makes the construction more difficult. there are also a few new parts such as the duck boards and much more detail designed for the rear section.
+This is a newer version, without all the finger joints between the panels which would be relatively impossible to finish off but not having them makes the construction more difficult. there are also a few new parts such as the duck boards and much more detail designed for the rear section.
 I made up some frames below the segmented panels to hold them all in the correct angles.

-Here you can see the duck boards better and the ones on the floor of the bridge and one of the four doors into the bridge area and the wheelhouse in front of it.
+Here you can see the duck boards better and the ones on the floor of the bridge and one of the four doors into the bridge area and the wheelhouse (steuerhaus) in front of it.

 This is a view from below showing a couple of the new frames and doors.

 I came up with another idea where I can cut the entire vertical section from one piece of ply by cutting small slots across and then partly breaking it to create a fold, this is magic and and allows the assembly to be much, much simpler.
 You can also see that I have added laser etched rivets in a number of areas, the side sections of the Kalotte were of aluminium rivetted construction whereas the front section over the wheelhouse was of welded steel.

 I am pleased with progress on this part of the project, I can see an easy to make Kallotte now.

 A later incarnation: January 2018